learning-gardens/-meta/README.md

 Speculative classes, or those that have not yet been implemented, should have repo names surrounded by underscores, e.g. `_speculative-class_`.

 Exact use of the repository, and creation of sub-directories and additional documents, can depend on the class—you should not feel restricted by any of these suggestions!
-We do really recommend at least writing the __README.md__ and some ordering of content in the __syllabus.md__.
+For legibility, we recommend using __README.md__ for class overview and syllabus.

 ## Branding